Ashfield, Torquay: Ashfield and the Miller family

 Agatha's parents were Clarissa Boehmer and Frederick Alvah Miller.
 He was an American, born and raised in New York.
 Frederick's father Nathaniel had amassed a fortune through a partnership in a milling firm.
 Nathaniel came to England and married Clara's aunt.
 When he died in 1869 he left the bulk of his fortune in a complicated series of trusts to Frederick, his only child, but he also left Clara a small sum.
 Because of this inheritance, Frederick did not need to earn a livelihood, and so involved himself in many social pursuits; he was generally regarded as "a gentleman".

 In 1878 Frederick married Clara; a year later their first child, Margaret "Madge" Frary Miller, arrived, and in 1880 their only son, Louis Montant "Monty" Miller, was born.
 Frederick needed to return to America for a short time, so he asked Clarissa to look for a house.
 She bought Ashfield with some of her inheritance from Nathaniel Miller.
 Agatha records her mother's recollections of this event in her autobiography:

 My mother, whom we always claimed was clairvoyant replied that they could always sell it again.
 Perhaps she saw dimly her family living in that house for many years ahead.
 I loved that house as soon as I got into it, she insisted.
 "It's got a wonderfully peaceful atmosphere."

 The house was owned by some people named Brown who were Quakers, and when my mother hesitatingly condoled with Mrs Brown on having to leave the house they had lived in so many years the lady said gently, "I am happy to think of thee and thy children living here, my dear."
 It was, my mother said, "like a blessing".

-The advertisement for Ashfield that Mrs Brown placed in the newspaper in 1880 is shown.
-It describes the many rooms of the house and gives an outline of the garden with its beautiful trees and fine views.
+The advertisement for Ashfield was placed on Mrs Brown’s behalf, in The Times newspaper in 1880 is shown.
+It describes the many rooms of the house and gives an outline of the garden with its beautiful ornamental and forest trees with fine views.
+The property is noted as being abundantly supplied with ‘Tottiford and spring water’.
+Tottiford Reservoir had opened in 1861 originally built to supply solely Torquay with fresh drinking water.